Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Introduction

-Inverse design has become increasingly prevalent in photonics \cite{Nussbaum2021,PhysRevA.106.033514,Christiansen:21,Molesky2018,Deng2024}, and while there are a variety of inverse design frameworks including heuristic and machine learning methods, here we use gradient based inverse design, since it is very efficient if gradients for the function can be found~\cite{Minkov2020,Deng2024}.
-Specifically, we use the open-source Python library {\it Legume}, which allows GME to efficiently calculate full 3D mode solutions for photonic crystal slabs, and calculate gradients of the modes through automatic differentiation~\cite{Zanotti2024}.
-The GME is an approximate method when truncated in basis size, but it is known to be highly accurate for high-index contrast PCWs \cite{PhysRevB.73.235114,Crane2017,Vasco2018,Vasco2019}, and is much more efficient than using full Maxwell solvers that employ traditional approaches like finite-elements (e.g., COMSOL) and finite-difference time-domain (FDTD) due to its far superior speed \cite{PhysRevB.73.235114} (typically seconds versus hours on a standard Desktop computer).
+Inverse design has become increasingly prevalent in photonics \cite{Nussbaum2021,PhysRevA.106.033514,Christiansen:21,Molesky2018,Deng2024,PhysRevResearch.6.L022065}, and while there are a variety of inverse design frameworks including heuristic and machine learning methods, here we use gradient based inverse design, since it is very efficient when gradients for the function can be found~\cite{Minkov2020,Deng2024}.
+Specifically, we use the open-source Python library {\it Legume}, which allows GME to efficiently calculate full 3D mode solutions for photonic crystal slabs, and compute gradients of the modes through automatic differentiation~\cite{Zanotti2024}.
+The GME is an approximate method when truncated in basis size, but it is known to be highly accurate for high-index contrast PCWs \cite{PhysRevB.73.235114,Crane2017,Vasco2018,Vasco2019}, and is much more efficient than using full Maxwell solvers that employ traditional approaches such as finite-elements (e.g., COMSOL) and finite-difference time-domain (FDTD) methods due to its far superior speed \cite{PhysRevB.73.235114}---{\it typically seconds versus hours on a standard desktop computer}.

+To demonstrate the general power of our approach, {\it we show how to significantly improve (i.e., reduce) the disorder-induced backscattering loss in both the W1-like and ZIW-like (zigzag interface) waveguides} as shown schematically in Fig.~\ref{fig:diagram}(a-b).
+The W1 is a well-studied design with a single row of missing holes, while the ZIW waveguide is one of the most promising topological PCW based on the valley Hall effect \cite{Hauff2022}.

-The rest of our paper is organized as follows: in Sec.~\ref{sec: methods} we first explain the methods used in more detail, starting with GME in \ref{sec: GME}, then the derivation of the backscattering formula in \ref{sec:back}, and finally the inverse design method in \ref{sec:inverse}.
-We next show two designs for PCWs that each improve upon their original design by around one order-of-magnitude in Sec.~\ref{sec:results}.
+The rest of our paper is organized as follows: in Sec.~\ref{sec: methods} we first explain the methods used in more detail, starting with GME in Sec.~\ref{sec: GME}, then discuss the backscattering formula in Sec.~\ref{sec:back}, and finally describe the inverse design method in Sec.~\ref{sec:inverse}.
+We subsequently show two designs for PCWs, where each case has their loss improved upon, compared to their original design, by around an order-of-magnitude (upon removing the trivial group index dependence), and then present two W1-like designs targeting low loss at specific group indices in Sec.~\ref{sec:results}.
 Finally, we summarize our findings and briefly discuss some perspectives and future work in Sec.~\ref{sec:coclu}.